lielbsh/HabitTrackerFront/README.md

 ### ✨ Explore it here: [Habit Tracker](https://lielbsh.github.io/HabitTrackerFront/) ✨

-You can create an account or log in with the test credentials:
+You can create new account or log in with the test credentials:
 - **Username**: testuser
 - **Password**: 123